 Easy sheet pan meals are very forgiving, and this chicken sausage sheet pan with veggies is one of my favorite quick meals for athletes!
 And, like many other of my easy recipes, this sheet pan dinner is gluten free.

-What You Need For Sheet Pan Chicken Sausage and Vegetables
+Ingredients For A Sheet Pan Chicken Sausage Meal

 I made this chicken sheet pan meal on a whim because it’s made with things I always have on hand!
 You just need three ingredients: